shentufoundation/testnet/yulei-2.1/README.md

  1. Use the state snapshot sync below with a normal v2.2.0 binary.
 (Unstable)
  1. download the binary located [here](https://github.com/certikfoundation/testnet/raw/master/yulei-2.1/certik) and start syncing with the seeds and genesis.

 Due to validator set matching in the init chainer, normal binary with genesis + seeds initialization will result in a panic.
-The second method's binary disabled a check during initializing genesis to bypass that error, and the binary is identical with the normal 2.2.0 binary.
+The second method's binary disabled a check during initializing genesis to bypass that error, and the binary is identical with the normal 2.2.0 binary otherwise.

 # State Sync using Trusted Data Snapshots